 The same can be said about online interactions.
-Help people where you can and where appropriate and your business will be so much stronger because of it.
+Help people where you can and where appropriate and your business will be stronger because of it.

-If you know names you can communicate with someone on a deeper level.
+If you know someone's name it's easier to start a conversation and to communicate with someone on a deeper level.

-And you can consistently make people feel special because you took the time to remember their name and few other people have done the same.
+You can consistently make people feel special because you took the time to remember their name.

-It's a big impact that I want you to focus on making.
+It's a big, high impact win I want you to focus on achieving.

 A PT Shouldn't Only Be In The Gym For Sessions With A Client

-If a PT or coach wants more clients he or she has to interact with more people.
-A PT can only interact meaningfully with his client during the time they have paid for, time with a client is spent with them not other people on the gym floor.
+If a PT or coach wants more clients they have to interact with more people.
+For a PT, time with a client is spent with them not other people on the gym floor.

-So if a PT just goes home between sessions and doesn't spend at least some time learning names and meeting people on the gym floor how the hell can they expect to build a good client base?
+If a PT goes home between sessions and doesn't spend at least some time learning names and meeting people on the gym floor how the hell can they expect to build a good client base?.

-Don't just do your sessions and leave.
-Do a session, spend a minimum amount of time on the gym floor then maybe you can go home and smash 4 hours of Fallout 76 (even though it's terrible.)
+Don't do your sessions and leave unless you are fully booked.
+REWRITS UP TO HERE Do a session, spend a minimum amount of time on the gym floor then maybe you can go home and smash 4 hours of Fallout 76 (even though it's terrible.)